MinoForge/ARM-Simulator/README.md

 assembling.parsing Demo:

     java simulation.Driver <TestFile.txt>
-    //Note, a test file has been included, but you may choose your own.
+    //Note, a test filePath has been included, but you may choose your own.

 GUI Demo: